totalspectrum/riscvemu/README.md

 ```
 .insn i CUSTOM_1, 1, res, imm(dval)
    generates P2 opcode 1101010 with D=res (initialized to dval) and S=imm
+   That is, the output register is "res", input register is "dval", and
+   "imm" selects the actual opcode to use.
+Note that in P2 the output and
+   input will always be the same for these instructions (the instruction
+   field uses D for both) unless you use ALTR.

-   so for example to get current COG id into a0
+   for example to get current COG id into a0
      .insn i CUSTOM_1, 1, a0, 0x001(a0)
+   (this translates to a P2 COGID instruction)
-   to stop a COG whose id is in a0:
+   to stop a COG whose id is in a0 (P2 COGSTOP):
      .insn i CUSTOM_1, 1, a0, 0x03(a0)
 ```